The following is a brief guide on how to establish a green book club in your area:

 Over the last few years, many paperbacks have been published on a range of sustainability topics that are accessible to the non-specialist.
 Many of these can be found in the popular science section of your local bookshop.
 The full list of books discussed by Green Thinkers in Newcastle is listed here https://green-thinkers.org/past-books/.

 - Invite people

-Start with your own contacts and those of your team – build an email distribution list.
+Start with your own contacts and those of your team, and then build an email distribution list using a tool such as Mail Chimp.
 Post on LinkedIn and Twitter, use hashtag #GreenThinkers on twitter and I will retweet you.
-I will also post details of your meetings on a Region-Specific page of the greenthinkers website: see example: https://green-thinkers.org/meetings/nottingham/
+I can also post details of your meetings on a region-specific page of the Green Thinkers website if you wish.

 - Plan questions and read book

-This is easy, I have question lists for all the books we have read, so if you choose one of these I can send you my list of questions, which you can tailor.
-Or make up your own questions when reading the book.
+I have question lists for all the books we have read, so if you choose one of these I can send you the questions that I asked.
+Alternatively, write your own questions when you read the book.

 - Host Meeting

 I was quite nervous about hosting our first Green Thinkers, but it helped that I was already running another book club.
 For me, the best way to start the discussion is to go around the room, asking people for a ‘brief’ summary of what they thought of the book; then move onto your questions.
 Normally, with engaged people, the discussion runs itself.
 The role of the host is to ensure that everyone gets an equal opportunity to share their thoughts on the book and to move the discussion on when it gets stale.